hxl6174/MentorMenteeScheme-CPEG07-meeting-summer02/README.md

 ### Your Practice
 Mentees could start crating repo by trying coding for markdown file, which is useful when introducing your own repo in your career. practice00.md is a demo.

+### Summer Meeting 2.pptx
+The powerpoint document of the meeting.

 ### Relevant tools:

 -    [Typst](https://typst.app/)